emilieanthony/dentistimo-documentation/README.md

   1. The system should have one user interface.
   2. The system should allow patients to book a dentist appointment
-  3. The system should allow the patients to cancel their bookings.
   4. The system should use middleware based on MQTT.
   5. The system shall display a navigable Map view of dentists' location in Gothenburg.
   6. The system should allow patients to view available time slots.
-  7. The time slots should be visualised (color, symbol etc).
   8. A time slot should be 30 min starting every half or full hour
   9. The system should allow the dentist to have a lunch break (60 min).
   10. The system should allow the dentist to have a fika break (30 min).